shubhruia/Startup-Analysis-Platform/README.md

 ## Demo

-**Try the live demo of this application here: https://startup-trend-analysis-platform.streamlit.app/.**
+**Try the live demo of this application here: startup-trend-analysis-platform.streamlit.app**

 ## 📸 Screenshots and Visualizations